doehm/survivoR/README.md

     -   Contains the estimate total seconds of screen time
     -   Estimate from ML image detection model

+New helper functions:

+-   `show_palette` for viewing the season palette generated from the logo
+-   `get_castaway_image` returns the URL of the castaway thumbnail for visualisation

 Other updates:

 -   `short_name` on `castaway_details` is now `castaway` as per the